-Colombia’s mobile penetration is about 7% lower than average for Latin America and the Caribbean.
-This is, actually, more than would be expected considering the country’s low economic indicators.
-Although the market has slowed down, it holds significant growth potential, particularly in the areas of mobile broadband and value-added services.
-The years 2011/2012 have brought significant changes to the Colombian mobile environment, with the launch of several MVNOs and the arrival of 4G/LTE technology, among others.
+Although below the regional average, Colombia’s mobile penetration is quite high compared with the country’s relatively low economic indicators.
+While the market has slowed down, it still holds significant growth potential, particularly in the mobile broadband sector where penetration is still very low.
+The years 2010-2013 have brought significant changes to the Colombian mobile environment, with the launch of several MVNOs and the arrival of 4G/LTE technology, among others.

 MVNOs Uff!
-Móvil, UNE-EPM, ETB, and Emcali offer mobile voice and internet services over Tigo’s network, while Metrotel and Virgin Mobile – the latter due to launch before end-2012 – have entered into wholesale agreements with Movistar.
+Móvil, UNE, ETB, and Móvil Éxito offer mobile voice and internet services over Tigo’s network, while Metrotel and Virgin Mobile have entered into wholesale agreements with Movistar.

 Accompanied by key market statistics and analyses, this report provides an overview of Colombia’s mobile market and a brief profile of all mobile operators.
 It also contains scenario forecasts for the years 2015 and 2020.